daddel80/notepadpp-multireplace/README.md

 ## Key Features

-- **Batch Replacement Lists** — Run any number of search-and-replace pairs in a single pass, either in the current document or across all open documents.
+- **Batch Replacement Lists** — Run any number of search-and-replace pairs in a single pass, either in the current document, across filtered open documents, or in entire directory trees.
 - **CSV Column Toolkit** — Search, replace, sort, or delete specific columns; numeric-aware sorting and header exclusion included.
 - **Reusable Replacement Lists** — Save, load, and drag-and-drop lists with all options intact—perfect for recurring workflows.
 - **Rule-Driven & Variable Replacements** — Lua-powered variables, conditions, and calculations enable dynamic, context-aware substitutions.